-ODP.NET, Managed Driver does not support Application Continuity.
+ODP.NET, Managed Driver and ODP.NET Core do not support Application Continuity.

 With Application Continuity enabled, ODP.NET ensures all the application's executed statements are logged appropriately so that they can be replayed upon a recoverable error.
 This applies for all application SQL and PL/SQL, as well as any internal ODP.NET operations.